 During an earthquake, expect to move around using the stairs as elevators may stop working.
 Going up and down the stairs could be very tiring, especially if you live on a higher floor, so it's important that you ready a stockpile on a day-to-day basis.

-In large-scale condominiums, incorporated management associations and disaster prevention committees jointly stockpile water, food, portable toilets, etc. as a part of their disaster prevention measures.
+There is also a large-scale apartment complex use by the organizing associations and Disaster Prevention Committee to jointly stockpile water, food, portable toilets, etc.

 Be sure to check the disaster prevention measures of your condominium.